 We'll work closely with the Amazon Redshift team to help customers migrate aging on-premises data warehouse workloads to Redshift.
 We'll also help optimize and integrate your Redshift solution with other AWS solutions.

 Google BigQuery is designed to enhance the productivity of your data analysts through a highly scalable and low-cost serverless data warehouse solution.
 Discover how DB Best can help you leverage this technology to benefit your businesses data warehouse needs.

 Other supported data warehouse and big data solutions

-With advances in big data analytics solutions, we see that the line between data warehouse and big data technologies is becoming increasingly fuzzy.
+With advances in big data analytics solutions, we see that the line between the data warehouse and big data technologies is becoming increasingly fuzzy.
 Here are some of the other data warehouse and big data solutions that we’ve helped customers with.
 Whether it was migrating to a newer platform, or optimizing what they were already using.